Timestamping and Synchronization

 proximity to corresponding events in the MI, but this proximity can vary depending on how the MI and metadata information is processed.
 If the asynchronous

-metadata has time stamp information associated with it, the metadata can be correlated with the MI frames (some interpolation of the metadata may also be required).
+metadata has a timestamp, the metadata can be correlated with a MI frame (some interpolation of the metadata may also be required).